AI prompts

 ## License

-Materialize is provided primarily as a fully managed cloud service with
+Materialize is provided as a self-managed product and a fully managed cloud service with

 [credit-based pricing](https://materialize.com/pricing/).
 Included in the price